Wherever you are on your journey of faith, you are welcome to worship at Resurrection.

 Children of all ages are welcome in our worship services.
 Books, drawing paper and coloring pencils are available on the table at the rear of the Nave.
 Parents and grandparents should feel comfortable keeping their little ones with them during worship.
 If you prefer nursery care, our ushers will be happy to direct you to our nursery room when you arrive.
 Nursery care, led by one staff person and at least one volunteer, is available for infants and toddlers during the second worship service, which begins at 10:30.

 The whole people of God are vital ministers in our worship services.
 Below are many ways lay people contribute to our worship experience each Sunday.

 Guild members prepare the altar for all services of the church.
 They meet on Saturday mornings and at other times during the week as needed.

 Our adult choir sings at 10:30 each Sunday morning and on other special occasions.
 The group rehearses on Wednesday evenings from September through May at 7 p.m. and on Sunday mornings at 9:30.
 Individuals and smaller ensembles occasionally offer special music at church services.
 Our music ministries are led by our Director of Music, Donna Brooks.

 Eucharistic Ministers / Lectors

-Younger members of the parish carry the crosses and torches in procession and assist the celebrant at the setting of the table and the administration of the sacrament.
-Young people in 3rd grade and up are invited to participate.
-Norm and Roxy Fawcett are our acolyte trainers and coordinators.
+Younger members of the parish carry the cross, torches and Gospel in procession and assist the celebrant at the setting of the table and the administration of the sacrament.